Office of Institutional Diversity & Equity > Education > BUILD Diversity Certificate > Reflection Paper and Capstone Project Guidelines

 The purpose of this reflection journal paper is for you to reflect upon your experiences in the BUILD program, as well as the relationship of the workshops to your lives.
 It is hoped that now that you’re nearing the end of the program you will integrate what you’ve learned with what you know and what you experience, becoming from this process, a diversity practitioner and thought leader.
 It is hoped that as you work through this process of reflection, you will then look at the What Next?, as you continue in your work.

 As you will see in the presentation, reflection formats differ depending upon learning styles.
 However, for the most part, a reflection paper cites your reactions, feelings and analysis of an experience in addition to an analysis of content.
 In addition, this reflection will allow you to gain deeper understanding of your own values, goals, and actions in light of this program.
-This process will begin by your creation of your own mission statement.
+This process will begin by creating your own mission statement.

-Length: The final paper should be approximately 7-10 pages long.
+The final paper should be approximately 7-10 pages long.

 If you have gone to workshops that included readings, feel free to integrate those readings into your final reflection.
 In addition, we hope that you will relate what the workshops had to offer to your observations of your environment and person—your work, your family, your society, yourself!
-And then, we hope that this reflection will energize you to begin thinking of next steps in your diversity journey—what you would like to see, what you would like to do.
+And then, we hope that this reflection will energize you to begin thinking of next steps in your diversity journey—what you would like to see and what you would like to do.

 Have fun with this.
 We hope that this will lead to your desire to complete a project and enroll in Level II of the BUILD program.

 BUILD diversity certificate’s capstone project is the culminating experience in the program.
 It is designed with the participant’s specific goals and the desire to directly apply what he or she has learned in the workshops to their work and personal lives.
 In addition, the purpose of the capstone is to bring the participants’ life experiences into the learning process.